creeper82/Flashcards/classes/app/screens/README.md

     }
 ```
-In case of the [HandleDeck](../handling/Deck.cs) method, the *false* value is returned for example upon deleting the deck (first checking if the user actually accepted the delete dialog by the if statement), or upon pressing Esc key.
-So when a false value is returned, the loop ends, the screen is closed and goes back to menu
+In case of the [HandleDeck](../handling/Deck.cs) method, the `false` value is returned for example upon deleting the deck (first checking if the user actually accepted the delete dialog by the if statement), or upon pressing Esc key.
+So when a false value is returned, the loop ends, the screen is closed and goes back to menu.
+Here's what it looks like in the [HandleDeck](../handling/Deck.cs) method:
 ```cs
 switch (consoleKey)
         {